-- Pure black with black undercoat. - Pepper and Salt.
+- Pure black with black undercoat.

+- Pepper and Salt.

+- Black/Silver.

+- Pure white with white undercoat.

-When breeding Pepper and Salt, the aim is a medium shading with evenly distributed, well pigmented pepper colouring and grey undercoat.
+When breeding Pepper and Salt, the aim is a medium shading with evenly distributed, well pigmented, pepper colouring and grey undercoat.
 The shades from dark iron grey to silver grey are all permitted.
-In all colour variations there must be a dark mask which should adapt harmoniously to the respective colour, emphasizing the expression.
+In all colour variations there must be a dark mask, which should adapt harmoniously to the respective colour.
 Distinct light markings on head, chest and limbs are undesirable.